Chapter 11: Every Light On

 He reaches.

-He wakes with his arms extended in the dark of his apartment in Bend, hands open, fingers spread, reaching for someone who is not there.
-Rook is on her feet beside the bed, silent, ears flat, watching him the way she watches a crack he hasn’t found yet.
+He woke with his arms extended in the dark of his apartment in Bend, hands open, fingers spread, reaching for someone who was not there.
+Rook was on her feet beside the bed, silent, ears flat, watching him with the fixed attention she gave a crack he hadn’t found yet.

 The dreams had rules.
 He wore the perpetrator’s hands, he carried the perpetrator’s logic, and the logic was the map.
 Follow the logic, find the building, find the victim.
 The rules were terrible but they were rules, and rules meant structure, and structure was the only language he had.